-We will begin reviewing applications on October 1st.
+We will begin reviewing applications on October 21st.
 Interviews will be extended and scheduled through Interview Broker.
-Initial interview offers will be sent mid-October, followed by a rolling process through January based on available slots.
+Initial interview offers will be sent at the end of October, followed by a rolling process through January based on available slots.

-We anxiously await your arrival!
+We are excited to make the most of the opportunity to review your applications and hopefully meet you during your interview.
 Please do not hesitate to email with any questions or concerns.
-We’re here to help you have a stress-free, enjoyable visit to the Tar Heel state.
+We’re here to help you have a stress-free, enjoyable application process and interview experience!

 Please contact us for any questions, concerns, or more information on the residency program.